Dec 032012

 An obviously tense Bartoli immediately illuminated the theatre with her smile, though her voice needed a little longer to give the audience what they were expecting.
-The Handel arias went well, Mozart’s Exultate, jubilate even better, and after the interval she was on top form with two arias.
-The Willow Song and prayer from Otello was extremely touching, and with Non più mesta from Cenerentola the vocal fireworks shot in all directions.
+The Handel arias went well, Mozart's Exultate, jubilate even better, and after the interval she was on top form with two Rossini arias: the Willow Song and prayer from Otello were extremely touching, and with Non più mesta from Cenerentola the vocal fireworks shot in all directions.

-Bartoli’s many fans started yelling back and the slanging match continued for five minutes or so.
-Barenboim put a stop to it by telling everyone to shut up — “This is a concert; tutti zitti!” — and Bartoli got on with her encore.
-By now a veteran of the stage, she played with the and indicated her throat as though to say “Now this is hardly falsetto!” to the handful of booers and thousands of cheerers.
+Bartoli's many fans started yelling back and the slanging match continued for five minutes or so.
+Barenboim put a stop to it by telling everyone to shut up – “This is a concert; tutti zitti!” – and Bartoli got on with her encore.
+By now a veteran of the stage, she played with the coloratura and indicated her throat as if to say, “Now this is hardly falsetto!” to the handful of booers and thousands of cheerers.
 The applause was overwhelming.

 Bartoli certainly won, but it sort of ruined the party.
 Bartoli and Barenboim were having such fun together, and the audience was delighted to be in their company.
 Except for the old men who, sadly, can’t get to grips with the idea that, as Callas is never going to return to this theatre, they ought just to stay at home and play their worn-out LPs.